benselby/documentation/docs/data/advanced/XNAT.md

 ## XNAT Data Upload Procedure

 XNAT data upload must occur **as soon as possible** after the MR scanning session.
-The time to identify the TMS target is limited and is contingent on the availability of the participant’s MR data on XNAT.

 ### Uploading DICOM Data

 As much as is possible, data should be submitted to XNAT as a single .zip file containing all DICOM data from a single ‘session’ in the scanner.
 To upload DICOM data, use [this guide](https://kcniconfluence.camh.ca/display/NPP/MR+Upload+Instructions).

-Use the Compressed Image Upload tool (as shown).
-Be patient, transfers can take ~30 minutes or more for a complete dataset.
+If using the Compressed Image Upload tool, please be patient.
+Transfers can take ~30 minutes or more for a complete dataset.
 We do not need demographic information (e.g. age, sex) for which XNAT displays data entry fields.
 You may enter this (non-identifying) information if you like, but it is not recommended nor analyzed.

 ### Uploading non-DICOM Data